 - Sex Sells: The reasoning behind the "kiss count," but also during the sunglasses selling Roadblock, Brook would hug any man who bought a pair of sunglasses.

 Brook: If you can kiss a stranger on the cheek, you can move mountains.

-- Spotlight-Stealing Squad: With Mallory getting hit the worst because of this.
+- Spotlight-Stealing Squad: Brook, with Mallory getting hit the worst because of this.

 - That's Gotta Hurt: The general reaction to watching Claire take a watermelon to the face.

 - This Is Gonna Suck: Claire Lampshades this in commentary about her reaction to finding out what she had to do regarding the Fake Food Roadblock in Hong Kong, uttering an exasperated "NO!!!"